-The Public Sector accounts for public sector combinations using the acquisition method when control is transferred to the Public Sector and the economic substance of the public sector combination is not that of an amalgamation.
-IPSAS 40.8 The consideration transferred in the acquisition is measured at fair value and comprises only of consideration transferred for the acquired operation and the assets acquired and liabilities assumed in the exchange for the acquired operation.
-IPSAS 40.95 Any contingent consideration is measured at fair value at the date of acquisition.
-If an obligation to pay contingent consideration that meets the definition of a financial instrument is classified as a component of net assets/equity, then it is not remeasured and IPSAS 40.97, 40.117 (a) settlement is accounted for within net assets/equity.
+The Government accounts for public sector combinations using the acquisition method when control is transferred to the Government and the economic substance of the public sector combination is not that of an amalgamation.

+The consideration transferred in the acquisition is measured at fair value and comprises only of consideration transferred for the acquired operation and the assets acquired and liabilities assumed in the exchange for the acquired operation.

+Any contingent consideration is measured at fair value at the date of acquisition.
+If an obligation to pay contingent consideration that meets the definition of a financial instrument is classified as a component of net assets/equity, then it is not remeasured and settlement is accounted for within net assets/equity.
 Otherwise, other contingent consideration is remeasured at fair value at each reporting date and subsequent changes in the fair value of the contingent consideration are recognized in surplus or deficit.

+IPSAS 40.97, 40.117 (a)

+The Government also measures the identifiable net assets acquired.

+Acquisition related costs are expensed as incurred and services received, except if related to the issue of debt or securities.

+Goodwill

-IPSAS 40.117(b) The Public Sector also measures the identifiable net assets acquired.
-IPSAS 40.72 Acquisition related costs are expensed as incurred and services received, except if related to the issue of debt or securities.
-IPSAS 40.111 Goodwill Goodwill arising from acquisition is initially measured at cost (being the excess of the aggregate of the consideration transferred, the amount of any non-controlling interest in the acquired operation and the fair value of the Public Sector's previously held equity interest over the net of the amounts of the identifiable assets acquired and liabilities assumed).
-IPSAS 40.85(a) The Public Sector recognizes goodwill to the extent that an acquisition will result in the generation of cash flows or a reduction in the net cash outflows of the Public Sector.
+Goodwill arising from acquisition is initially measured at cost (being the excess of the aggregate of the consideration transferred, the amount of any non-controlling interest in the acquired operation and the fair value of the Government's previously held equity interest over the net of the amounts of the identifiable assets acquired and liabilities assumed).

+IPSAS 40.85(a)

+The Government recognizes goodwill to the extent that an acquisition will result in the generation of cash flows or a reduction in the net cash outflows of the Government.
 Any additional excess is recognized as loss in the statement of financial performance.

+After initial recognition, goodwill is measured at cost less any accumulated impairment losses.

+IPSAS 40.AG107

-IPSAS 40.86 After initial recognition, goodwill is measured at cost less any accumulated impairment losses.
-IPSAS 40.AG107 Impairment of Goodwill For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Public Sector's cash-generating units that are expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.
-Where goodwill is acquired in an acquisition of a non-cash generating operation that results in a reduction in the net cash outflows of the Public Sector, the Public Sector is considered as a cash-generating unit.
-IPSAS 26.90A A cash-generating unit to which goodwill has been allocated is tested for impairment annually and whenever there is an indication that the unit may be impaired, by comparing the carrying amount of the unit, including the goodwill, with the recoverable amount of the unit.
+Impairment of Goodwill

+For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Government's cash-generating units that are expected to benefit from the combination, irrespective of whether other assets or liabilities of the acquiree are assigned to those units.
+Where goodwill is acquired in an acquisition of a non-cash generating operation that results in a reduction in the net cash outflows of the Government, the Government is considered as a cash-generating unit.

+IPSAS 26.90A

+A cash-generating unit to which goodwill has been allocated is tested for impairment annually and whenever there is an indication that the unit may be impaired, by comparing the carrying amount of the unit, including the goodwill, with the recoverable amount of the unit.
 If the recoverable amount of the unit exceeds the carrying amount of the unit, the unit and the goodwill allocated to that unit shall be regarded as not impaired.
-If the carrying amount of the unit exceeds the recoverable amount of the unit, the Public Sector recognizes an impairment loss.
-IPSAS 26.90K Goodwill is not amortized.
-Bargain Purchase The Public Sector recognizes a gain in the statement of financial performance if the net of
+If the carrying amount of the unit exceeds the recoverable amount of the unit, the Government recognizes an impairment loss.

+IPSAS 26.90K

+Goodwill is not amortized.

+Bargain Purchase

-The Public Sector recognizes a gain in the statement of financial performance if the net of the amounts of the identifiable assets acquired and the liabilities assumed exceed the aggregate of any consideration transferred, the amount of any non-controlling interest in the acquired operation and the fair value of the acquirer's previously held equity interest.
+The Government recognizes a gain in the statement of financial performance if the net of the amounts of the identifiable assets acquired and the liabilities assumed exceed the aggregate of any consideration transferred, the amount of any non-controlling interest in the acquired operation and the fair value of the acquirer's previously held equity interest.